Regular Car Servicing

 Co-owner Con Tsorotiotis says it gets hectic around that time of year so booking is a great idea to ensure your car gets attended to and gives you peace of mind on the road.
 During the sizzling summer the hoses and belts under the hood can deteriorate quickly and should be inspected.
 Batteries, brakes and suspension also commonly suffer from the extensive heat and need regular check-up at your local car service.

 "Get those parts inspected to make sure nothing has occurred during the challenging weather," advises Con.
 Brakes are known to warp under intense heat, causing vibrations to your vehicle, and batteries are known to cook with high engine temperatures.
-To ensure your vehicle is ready for the drive, Con recommends a full service and safety check to ensure a worry-free holiday.
+To ensure your vehicle is ready for the drive, Con recommends a full service and Vehicle Inspection Report to ensure a worry-free holiday.

 Car companies advise regular maintenance and service to keep your car in top condition.
 But what happens if you ignore the advice and don’t service your car regularly?
 The results are not pretty.